SAP-samples/abap-cheat-sheets/19_ABAP_for_Cloud_Development.md

     ENDCLASS.
     ```

-2) If available to you, you have accessed an on-premise ABAP system using ADT.
+2) If available to you, you have accessed a system supporting classic ABAP using ADT.
 It is assumed that the latest ABAP release is available.

     a)  Checking API status information
     - Choose `CTRL + SHIFT + A` to open the search in ADT.
 Search the class `CL_ABAP_RANDOM_INT`.
 Once you have opened the class, check the *Properties* tab and find the API status information.